 - Did they refer our solution to other prospects?

-If you have P-M fit, congratulations, you’re no longer searching for a business model.
+If you found product-market fit, congratulations, you’re no longer searching for a business model.
 You were able to create a business.

 Take a day off to celebrate, but don’t celebrate too long.
 There’s still a lot of work to do.
 You’re only at the Chasm.

 More on How to Get Product Market Fit

 - The *Real* Metrics of B2B Product-Market Fit for B2B Startups